atharvacc/c2GAN/README.md

 | ![liver_whole_slide](images/7_input.png) | ![liver_whole_slide](images/7_CCGAN.png) | ![liver_whole_slide](images/7_GT.png) |
 | ![liver_whole_slide](images/8_input.png) | ![liver_whole_slide](images/8_CCGAN.png) | ![liver_whole_slide](images/8_GT.png) |

+# Problems, issues
+You can submit your questions or create an issue for any bugs you might encounter.
+We would make response and inspect the code as soon as possible.

 # Citation

 If you use this code please cite the corresponding paper where original methods appeared: